Fifty3North/troolio/README.md

 var tracingLog = await _client.Ask(Constants.SingletonActorId, new Flush());
 ```

-An example of using the trace to write out to a file is in the Sample.Api.
+An example of using the trace to write out to a file is in the ShoppingList.Api.
 Should you wish to switch it off you can issue a "DisableTracing" command:

 ```c#
 await client.Tell(Constants.SingletonActorId, new DisableTracing());